inasafe/inasafe-doc/docs/source/user-docs/application-help/openstreetmap_downloader.rst

 .. note:: The downloader service has limitations as to the size of datasets that can be retrieved.
-   As such you may experience issues trying to fetch e.g. country wide building footprint data.
+   As such you may experience issues trying to fetch large amounts of data, such as country-wide building footprint data.
    Generally datasets at a city level and below should work well.

 To use this tool effectively: